avargasv/ContribsGH2-Z-T/postZIOTest.md

 ```
 As we can see by the successful execution of this specification, our endpoint:
 - Responds to a request for a non-existent organization with an error that belongs to the `ErrorType` enumeration
-that defines the custom error model of our ZIO-Http application.
+that defines the custom error model of our ZIO HTTP application.
 The interested reader can see the details of this
 error model, and its use to feed the error-channel of the functional effects involved, in the source code of this
 article at the GitHub repository referenced in Section 5.
 - Responds properly to a request for the organization "revelation", with request parameters that guarantee the grouping